callec/DAT257_Laser_Disc/hast_app/hast_app/README.md

                     "Alt 4"
                   ]
                 },
-  5) Once you have added all the text to your file, save the file to the [quizzes folder](https://github.com/callec/DAT257_projekt/tree/ID14_multiple_quizzes/hast_app/hast_app/assets/quizzes).
-(Same location as "example.json")
+  5) Once you have added all the text to your file, save the file

   6) Push the changes